A log with full text in a single line means a line is a full log. When CLS collects logs, it uses

 __CONTENT__:Tue Jan 22 12:08:15 CST 2019 Installed: libjpeg-turbo-static-1.2.90-6.el7.x86_64

-Log in to the CLS Console and choose Logset Management in the left sidebar.
+Log in to the CLS Console, and click Logset in the left sidebar.

 |/**/||Current directory and all its subdirectories|

 |File name||Name of a log file; supports only the wildcard characters

 - [Common directory prefix]/**/*[Common filename suffix]

 - [Common directory prefix]/**/[Common filename prefix]*[Common filename suffix]

 - The configuration of hierarchical directories and wildcards is only available for Loglistener version 2.2.2 or above.
 In order to be compatible with lower versions, you can modify the old path configuration which does not support hierarchical directories.

 - A log file will only be collected by one log topic.

 - LogListener cannot listen on log files with symbolic links, or in shared file directories of NFS, CIFS, etc.